 The generic name for Antabuse is disulfiram.
 Because medication compliance is extremely low, Antabuse has not generally been found more effective than a placebo in treating drinking problems.
 However, there is some evidence that antabuse is useful for individuals who are highly motivated to abstain.
 Antabuse has also proven effective when used with a community reinforcement approach, for example when the antabuse is administered by a spouse.

 Some people have used antabuse to help them practice harm reduction.
 In this case the individual takes antabuse while they are choosing to maintain an abstinence period.
-When the individual chooses to have a drinking day the individual discontinues the antabuse and allows about four days for the antabuse to clear the system.
-The individual has their drinking day and then returns to antabuse and abstinence.
+When the individual chooses to have a drinking day the individual discontinues the antabuse and allows enough time for the antabuse to clear the system.
+This time period varies widely between individuals and can range from a few days to two weeks.
+It also depends on the size of the antabuse dose and the length of tine antabuse has been taken.
+After the antabuse clears the system, the individual has their drinking day and then returns to antabuse and abstinence.

 Please also visit our web pages:

 Garbutt JC (2009).
 The state of pharmacotherapy for the treatment of alcohol dependence.

 Journal of Substance Abuse Treatment.
 Jan;36(1):S15-23.